moonsettler/research/bitcoin-cash-wip.md

 ### Counterfeit device

 Fake device that is visually indistinguishable from the real one: no actual ownership is being transferred.
+**mitigation:** The device can generate BIP-322 messages to show that it could spend them without revealing the private key.
+This proves that the device has control over the UTXO, just not necessarily exclusive control. (nothingmuch)

 ### Malicious device

 Bogus DRNG for private key generation.
 The manufacturer can know the private keys and can swipe the UTXO in a way that offline verification will not reveal.
+**mitigation:** If the user provides entropy and the device rotates the UTXO to a pubkey which is proven in zero knowledge to be include that *in addition* to its own, then the user can conclude no other device has the private key without learning the private key. (nothingmuch)

 ### Tampered device / private key extraction